In a previous column, I suggested that investors check their asset allocation to make sure their portfolios are not too risky or aggressive.

 In most cases, there wasn’t enough information to make a determination.

-Some noted that asset allocation is a term that they often hear but don’t fully understand.
+Some noted that asset allocation is a term they often hear but don’t fully understand.

 “Asset allocation means diversification, right?” asked one reader.